Qomhra: A Bilingual Irish and English Large Language Model: Experimental Setup and Evaluation

 \subsection{Human Feedback}

-Unlike the instruction tuning, the LLM and the human showed near perfect alignment.
-This reflects the level of contrast between candidates in the tasks.
-The LLMs were unable to align with human preferences when the candidates were closer in quality in the instruction tuning experiment, whereas, when instructed, the LLM was able to generate high contrast samples that were in line with human preference.
+After we generated the synthetic human preference data with Gemini-2.5-Pro, the L1 speaker annotated 91 samples of this data.
+From these 91 annotations, 90/91 were aligned, giving a Cohen's $\kappa$ of 0.978, indicating near-perfect alignment.
+This suggests that all 1K synthetic human preference samples are L1-speaker aligned, allowing the dataset scaling required for training.

-This indicates a limitation of using LLMs for data synthesis in low-resource languages for scaling.
-Based on the results, it is suggested for LLMs to be used for tasks that require human preference alignment when the signal is clear.
-This should also be received with the consideration that there was only 1 native annotator.
+Contrary to the instruction tuning inter-annotator agreement, the LLM and the human showed near-perfect annotation alignment.
+We hypothesise that this reflects the level of contrast between candidates in the annotations, i.e., LLMs can be used to substitute human annotators in low-resource languages for less complex tasks.